MichaelBelousov/LanguagePlay/Fluster/README.md

 # Fluster

-A general programming language with an emphasis on minimality (not in features) and abstraction.
+A general programming language with an emphasis on density, core concepts, and abstraction.

-Maybe rename to JAPL?
-(Just A Programming Language) with the logo if an apple?

 ## Introduction